Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 For those with a mid-range budget, I recommend you stay at the Capri by Fraser Kuala Lumpur.
 This 33-storey complex is set in the lively Bangsar area.

 It has an amazing rooftop pool and bar where you can swim, chill, enjoy a cocktail and look out over KL’s twinkling skyline.
 There is also a 24/7 fully-equipped gym, steam room, sauna as well as a games room and a work area.
+The hotel is near to entertainment and recreation places including the NEXUS Mall and an easy 20-minute cab ride to the heart of KL.

 If you have a bit of money to burn, then lucky you!
 You will be staying in the posh Westin Kuala Lumpur.
-This 35-storey hotel has top notch service, 10 room types to choose from and fabulous amenities that will make you want to stay forever.
+This 35-storey hotel has top service, 10 room types to choose from and fabulous amenities that will make you want to stay forever.

 The Westin KL features a fabulous rooftop bar with a fountain, a fitness studio, and something for the kids, the Westin Kids Club, where enjoyable programs and activities are offered such as fun story-times and puppet shows.